CERT-Polska/karton/docs/what_new.rst

     if __name__ == "__main__":
         MyConsumer().main()  # throws TypeError

 * ``karton.core.Consumer.process`` no longer accepts no arguments.
-First argument of this method is incoming task.
+First argument of this method is incoming the task.

 .. code-block:: python